 The Research and Knowledge Exchange Contracts Team, based in the Research & Enterprise Directorate, is responsible for negotiating and approving the terms of all research-related agreements on behalf of the University and for providing advice about research-related contractual and intellectual property matters.
-The IP & Legal Team is also responsible for protecting intellectual property rights and coordinating the exploitation of new intellectual property through licences or spin-out companies.
+The Team is also responsible for protecting intellectual property rights and coordinating the exploitation of new intellectual property through licences or spin-out companies.

 The Research and Knowledge Exchange Contracts Team can assist you with agreements governing:

 Prior to beginning contract negotiations, the research project should be costed through Worktribe and approved by the Head of Department.

 One contracting party (normally the sponsor, or lead contractor in a subcontract or consortium) will produce the first draft.
 Some contracts, for example with industrial partners, may be heavily negotiated.

 Once the contents of the contract have been agreed by all parties, the contract must be signed by a University authorised signatory.
 This is normally the Head of Research Grants Operations for research contracts (not the Head of Department).
 Some agreements may also require the signatures of the investigator and any student.
 When signed on behalf of the University and the Sponsor, one fully executed copy should be returned to the Research Grants Operations team (firstname.lastname@example.org).
 It is advisable for the investigator to also keep a copy to refer to during the project.

 Sponsors often want to use their own standard contract as the basis for negotiations, but where possible we prefer to use one of our model contracts as appropriate to the type of research being undertaken.
 A number of model contracts are available to help with contract negotiations, including: